manuelkiessling/php-ai-tool-bridge/README.md

 # AI Tool Bridge for PHP

-## A PHP library that simplifies making AIs talk to your own APIs
+## Seamlessly empower your AI integration to interact with your own code and services

 Note: This product is independently developed and not affiliated, endorsed, or sponsored by OpenAI.